dancer1325/aws-iam-user-guide/doc_source/intro-structure.md

 ## Terms<a name="intro-structure-terms"></a>

-In the previous illustration we used specific terminology to describe how to obtain access to resources\.
-These IAM terms are commonly used when working with AWS:

-IAM Resources
+* IAM Resources
-The user, group, role, policy, and identity provider objects that are stored in IAM\.
-As with other AWS services, you can add, edit, and remove resources from IAM\.
+  * available
+    * user,
+    * group,
+    * role,
+    * policy,
+    * identity provider objects / stored | IAM
+  * actions | them
+    * add,
+    * edit,
+    * remove

-IAM Identities
+* IAM Identities
-The IAM resource objects that are used to identify and group\.
-You can attach a policy to an IAM identity\.
-These include users, groups, and roles\.
+  * == IAM resource objects /
+    * allows
+      * identify
+      * group
+    * policy can be attached | them
+    * available
+      * users,
+      * groups,
+      * roles

-IAM Entities
+* IAM Entities
-The IAM resource objects that AWS uses for authentication\.
-These include IAM users and roles\.
+  * == IAM resource objects /
+    * AWS -- uses for -- authentication
+  * available
+    * IAM users
+    * IAM roles

-Principals
+* Principals
-A person or application that uses the AWS account root user, an IAM user, or an IAM role to sign in and make requests to AWS\.
-Principals include federated users and assumed roles\.
+  * == person or application /
+    * AWS account root user, an IAM user, or an IAM role -- use to --
+      * sign in | AWS
+      * make requests | AWS
+  * available
+    * federated users
+    * assumed roles

-Human users
+* Human users or *human identities*
-Also known as *human identities*; the people, administrators, developers, operators, and consumers of your applications\.
+  * == people, administrators, developers, operators, and consumers /
+    * use your applications

-Workload
+* Workload
-A collection of resources and code that delivers business value, such as an application or backend process\.
-Can include applications, operational tools, and components\.
+  * == resources + code / delivers business value
+    * _Example:_ application or backend process
+  * available
+    * applications,
+    * operational tools,
+    * components

 ## Principal<a name="intro-structure-principal"></a>

+* TODO:
 A *principal* is a human user or workload that can make a request for an action or operation on an AWS resource\.
  After authentication, the principal can be granted either permanent or temporary credentials to make requests to AWS, depending on the principal type\.
  IAM users and root user are granted permanent credentials, while roles are granted temporary credentials\.
  As a [best practice](best-practices.md), we recommend that you require human users and workloads to access AWS resources using temporary credentials\.
+\(an IAM user, federated user, IAM role, or application\)

 ## Request<a name="intro-structure-request"></a>